Economics, Banking and Finance MScStudy level: Postgraduate

 Extended Professional Practice Project - 60 credits

 This is a compulsory module on MSc courses with Extended Professional Practice.
-This module aims to integrate theory and practice either through undertaking an Extended Professional Practice or campus-based project in an area relevant to the subject being studied.
-This will have involved you working on an organisational issue either within a host organisation or on campus addressing a project brief, as part of the Extended Professional Practice modules 1 and 2.
+This module aims to integrate theory and practice either through undertaking a placement with a host employer or campus-based project in an area relevant to the subject being studied.
+This will have involved you working on an organisational issue either within a host organisation2 or on campus addressing a project brief as part of the Extended Professional Practice modules 1 and 2.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.